-"We, like everyone else in the Metro region, have experienced an uptick over the past four weeks in both outpatient visits to our EDs [emergency rooms] as well as in-patient placements for those with flu-related complications," said Tony Raker, public relations director for Inova Healthcare Systems in Northern Virginia.
+"We, like everyone else in the Metro region, have experienced an uptick over the past four weeks in both outpatient visits to our EDs [emergency rooms] as well as in-patient placements for those with flu-related complications," said Tony Raker, public relations director for Inova Hospitals in Northern Virginia.

 Members of the Inova hospital staff are advising patients to contact their primary care physicians for consultation, Raker said.
 If someone's doctor is unavailable, a flu patient should seek out an urgent care or CVS Minute Clinic to save costs associated with a trip to the emergency room, he said.

-"Coming to the ED [emergency room] is expensive only to be told in most cases what to obtain over the counter to ease symptoms," he noted.
+"Coming to the ED [emergency room] is expensive only to be told in most cases what to obtain over the counter to ease symptoms," he said.